-21. The retailer Kmart Corporation ("Kmart") filed for Chapter 11 protection in the United States in 2002.
+22. The retailer Kmart filed for Chapter 11 protection in the United States in 2002.
 Shortly afterwards, the ESL Parties acquired a substantial amount of its debt.
 As part of the plan of reorganization, the ESL Parties' debt holdings were converted to equity.
 On May 6, 2003, following the implementation of the plan, the ESL Parties held over 51% of Kmart's shares and Lampert became the chairman of Kmart's board.

-The ESL Parties' acquisition of an interest in Sears, Roebuck and SCI

-- 22. In 2002, the ESL Parties also acquired a substantial minority position in Sears, Roebuck the then-controlling shareholder of SCI.
-Then, following the acquisition of the controlling majority interest in Kmart, Lampert and the other ESL Parties caused Kmart to acquire all of Sears, Roebuck, with the objective of building a great combined retail operation.
+The ESL Parties' acquisition of an interest in Sears, Roebuck and SCI majority interest in Kmart, Lampert and the other ESL Parties caused Kmart to acquire all of Sears, Roebuck, with the objective of building a great combined retail operation.
 The deal was announced November 17, 2004 and closed on March 24, 2005, resulting in a new corporation, SHC.
-SHC continued to operate stores under both the Sears and Kmart brands. - 23.
-Around the time the deal closed and until October, 2014, SHC held a majority of the shares of SCI.
-Public shareholders held the balance of the shares.
+SHC continued to operate stores under both the Sears and Kmart brands.